 Amidst this smattering of unrelated and misleading footage, this viral video did incorporate a few genuine clips showing anti-Trump protesters engaged in violence.
 The scene of a protester smashing the window of a limousine, for example, was taken during the demonstrations surrounding President Trump’s inauguration.

-The majority of this compilation depicts anti-fascists (Antifa) engaging in a series of violent clashes the group had with Trump supporters at the University of Berkeley in 2017.
+The majority of this compilation depicts anti-fascists (Antifa) engaging in a series of violent clashes the group had with Trump supporters at the University of California, Berkeley in 2017.
 We’d quibble, however, with the notion that President Trump was referring to Antifa when he called Democrats a “left-wing mob” in October 2018.
 Or, rather, we’d quibble with the idea that Democrats supported the actions of these Antifa protesters:

 “Our democracy has no room for inciting violence or endangering the public, no matter the ideology of those who commit such acts,” [Rep. Nancy] Pelosi said in what was arguably the strongest disavowal of the group from a Democrat.
 “The violent actions of people calling themselves Antifa in Berkeley this weekend deserve unequivocal condemnation, and the perpetrators should be arrested and prosecuted.”